boytchev/suica/docs/user-guide-drawings.md

 lineTo( 𝑥, 𝑦 );
 ```

 Command.
 Adds a line segment to the path.
-This command moves the virtual pen
-along a straight line from its current location to (`x`,`y`) and adds that line
-to the current path.
+This command moves the pen along a straight line from its current location to (`x`,`y`) and adds that line to the path.
 This is used to define straignt line sections of the path.
 By default the both *x* and *y* are 0.
-In HTML `center` can be split into
-individual parameters `x` and `y`.
+In HTML `center` can be split into individual parameters `x` and `y`.

 ```html
 HTML: